 Brooklyn racial demographics, 2000, courtesy of the Center for Urban Research at the CUNY Graduate Center

 Brooklyn racial demographics, 2010, courtesy of the Center for Urban Research at CUNY Graduate Center

 In spite of the fact that more and more young white New Yorkers are moving to the neighborhood of Crown Heights, a majority of residents are distinctly not part of the wealthiest tier of society.
 Crown Heights is not the kind of place like Williamsburg or DUMBO that gets highlighted in discussions about the new wave of New York’s vibrant arts scene.
-There is plenty of existing grassroots arts activity from practicing individual artists, community based organizations, and community-based arts projects, it is still difficult for local cultural organizations based in Crown Heights to garner enough funding and support, but cultural organizations based in Crown Heights still find it difficult to garner enough funding and support to work with under-resourced communities, with dueling priorities like crime and education.
+There is plenty of existing grassroots arts activity from practicing individual artists, community based organizations, and community-based arts projects, it is still difficult for local cultural organizations based in Crown Heights to garner enough funding and support to work with under-resourced communities, with dueling priorities like crime and education.
 That said, the changing demographics of the area, as well as its proximity to attractions like the Brooklyn Museum and the Barclays Center and the resulting increase in real estate value, has attracted the attention of traditional and untraditional creative placemakers.

 Upper Manhattan racial demographics, 2000, courtesy of the Center for Urban Research at CUNY Graduate Center